PhoebeIvana/cloud20-uas/README.md

 - **Provider**: `DefaultPrimary`

 #### Secondary Storage Configuration
-Secondary storage is used to store VM templates, ISO images, and VM disk volume snapshots.
-It must also be accessible to all hosts in the zone.
+ISO images, VM disk volume snapshots, and VM templates are stored on secondary storage.
+Additionally, all hosts in the zone must be able to access it.

 ![Image](https://github.com/user-attachments/assets/974a4d4f-92b7-4de7-ac35-5b9332a958d8)